Eva Marie Saint: On the Waterfront

-Saint made her feature film debut in On the Waterfront (1954), starring Marlon Brando and directed by Elia Kazan—a performance for which she won the Academy Award for Best Supporting Actress.
-Her performance in the role of Edie Doyle (whose brother's death sets the film's drama in motion), which she won over such leading contenders as Claire Trevor, Nina Foch, Katy Jurado and Jan Sterling, also earned her a British Academy of Film and Television Award nomination for "Most Promising Newcomer".
+Saint made her feature film debut in On the Waterfront (1954), starring Marlon Brando and directed by Elia Kazan—a performance for which she won the Academy Award for Best Supporting Actress for her performance in the role of Edie Doyle (whose brother's death sets the film's drama in motion), with her competitors including Claire Trevor, Nina Foch, Katy Jurado and Jan Sterling.
+She also earned a British Academy of Film and Television Award nomination for "Most Promising Newcomer".
 In his review for The New York Times, film critic A. H. Weiler wrote, "In casting Eva Marie Saint—a newcomer to movies from TV and Broadway—Mr. Kazan has come up with a pretty and blond artisan who does not have to depend on these attributes.
 Her parochial school training is no bar to love with the proper stranger.
 Amid scenes of carnage, she gives tenderness and sensitivity to genuine romance."
 The film was a major success and launched Saint's film career.
 She received $7,500 for the role.

 In a 2000 interview in Premiere magazine, Saint recalled making the film, which has been highly influential, saying, "[Elia] Kazan put me in a room with Marlon Brando.
 He said 'Brando is the boyfriend of your sister.
 You're not used to being with a young man.
 Don't let him in the door under any circumstances.'
 I don't know what he told Marlon; you'll have to ask him—good luck!
 [Brando] came in and started teasing me.
 He put me off balance.
 And I remained off balance for the whole shoot."
 She repeated the anecdote in a 2010 interview.

 Saint appeared alongside Bob Hope in That Certain Feeling (1956) for which she received $50,000.
-She was then offered $100,000 to star in the lavish Civil War epic Raintree County (1957) with Elizabeth Taylor and Montgomery Clift.
-After that, she starred with Don Murray in A Hatful of Rain, the pioneering drug-addiction drama, which although made later than Raintree Country was released earlier in 1957.
+She was then offered $100,000 to star in the Civil War drama Raintree County (1957) with Elizabeth Taylor and Montgomery Clift.
+After that, she starred with Don Murray in A Hatful of Rain, the pioneering drug-addiction drama, which although made later than Raintree County was released earlier in 1957.
 She received a nomination for the "Best Foreign Actress" award from the British Academy of Film and Television for her performance.